JingPG2014/JingPG2014.github.io/_pages/about.md

 Social: true  # includes social icons at the bottom of the page
 ---

 Dr. Jing received his Ph.D. in Information and Communication Engineering from Tianjin University.
 He is currently an associate professor at the School of Electrical and Information Engineering at Tianjin University.
+Dr. Jing was selected into the Elite Scholar Program of Tianjin University in 2020 and served as guest editor of the journal Information Processing&Mangement and Multimedia Tools and Applications.

 **Research interest:** Multimedia Analysis and Tensor Decomposition.*